zhou13/lcnn/README.md

 ########################### Data ###########################
 figs/
 data/                           # default folder for placing the data
-    wireframe/                  # folder for Wireframe dataset (Huang et al.) logs/                           # default folder for storing the output during training
+    wireframe/                  # folder for ShanghaiTech dataset (Huang et al.) logs/                           # default folder for storing the output during training
 ########################### Code ###########################
 config/                         # neural network hyper-parameters and configurations
-    wireframe.yaml              # default parameter for Wireframe dataset dataset/                        # all scripts related to data generation wireframe.py                # script for pre-processing the Wireframe dataset to npz misc/                           # misc scripts that are not important draw-wireframe.py           # script for generating figure grids lsd.py                      # script for generating npz files for LSD
+    wireframe.yaml              # default parameter for ShanghaiTech dataset dataset/                        # all scripts related to data generation wireframe.py                # script for pre-processing the ShanghaiTech dataset to npz misc/                           # misc scripts that are not important draw-wireframe.py           # script for generating figure grids lsd.py                      # script for generating npz files for LSD